sarahciston/shequalifies/posts/field1-cowriting.md

 So, while I may say "code" or "software" or "computation" and sometimes I may say it to avoid saying exactly what I mean... the things that code is include _many_ layers.
 And there are _many, many_ layers of conflation happening in the cultural conceptions of code, which at their extreme tend to mystify any specific computational media object one could otherwise  engaged: “interfaces stand in, more often than not, for the computer itself, erasing the medium” (Chun 2008, 318).

-The mystery and power associated with technology (or tools, and perhaps in particular with language tools) preceeds computation, of course.
+The mystery and power associated with technology (or tools, and perhaps in particular with language tools) precedes computation, of course.
 Florian Cramer (2005), tracing the history of executable language, says at the outset, “technology is semantic, ecstatic and magic” (18).
 This religious (or at least inexplicably powerful) quality is the focus of Wendy H. K. Chun's (2008) critique: “The reduction of computer to source code, combined with the belief that users run our computers, makes us vulnerable to fantastic tales of the power of computing.
-To break free of this sourcery, we need to interrogate, rather than venerate or even accept, the grounding or logic of software” (300). **something moreXXX into next arg building here**
+To break free of this sourcery, we need to interrogate, rather than venerate or even accept, the grounding or logic of software” (300).
+She begins to interrogate this logic by distinguishing the language of code from the additional processes required to put it into action and from the results of those actions, plus explaining in part why these distinctions matter:

+>The goal of software is to conflate an event with a written command.
+Software blurs the difference among human-readable code (readable because of another program), its machine-readable interpretation, and its execution by turning the word "program" from a verb to a noun, [...] by turning execution into inscription---or at least attempting to do so. [...T]his conflation of instruction or command with its product is also linked to software’s gendered, military history: in the military, there is supposed to be no difference between a command given and a command completed, especially to a "girl."
+(303–304)

+By flattening the software--hardware infrastructure and shifting from verb to noun, Chun seems to argue that a static inevitability or obscure magic replaces or simplifies the agency, or transfers it to the black box and away from potential interventions.
+It would be fascinating to expand on this linguistic interpretation by contrasting it with Nathaniel Mackey's (1992) "Other: From Noun to Verb," which in part discusses Amiri Baraka's "poetics of process": "The sense he advances that 'this verb value'" is an impulse to 'make words surprise themselves'" (60).
+While that is perhaps outside the scope here, I recognize and value the attention to word choice and tracing such slippages, which often go unnoted but carry material and epistemological repercussions.

+These repercussions do not stop at readable code or at the digital, but are felt across all the computational layers described by the scholars discussed here.
+While Chun disentangles the specificity of each layer from another, she argues that this more nuanced understanding supports the complexly entangled relationships :

+>“This erasure of the vicissitudes of execution coincides with the conflation of data with information, information with knowledge---the assumption that what’s most difficult is the capture, rather than the analysis, of data.
+This erasure of execution through source code as source creates an intentional authorial subject: the computer, the program, or the user, and this source is treated as the source of meaning.”
+(Chun 2008, 316)

 #### why the citational is important here, especially for self/relational/writing
+Where Chun aims to disentangle the specifics of code as noun and verb, object and action, Hayles wants to re-emphasize the entanglement of physical object and signification in their co-roles for materiality, and the entanglement of texts with each other.
+Hayles suggests that this requires different subjectivity but does not outline for whom and how it would be different: **does she?** Meanwhile, in relation to Chun's specificity, Hayles perhaps **overentangles or conflates or overemphasizes** the executable aspect of code language (as performative) at the expense of the other processes involved.

+For Chun, as well as for Adrian MacKenzie and for Geoff Cox, code's performativity is not in its conflation with speech act alone.

 >“understanding code as re-source links its effectiveness to history and context.
 If code is performative, it is because of the community (human and otherwise) that enables such utterances to be repeated and executed, that one joins through such citation. [...] what is crucial to a performative utterance’s success or failure is its iterability, [...]
 What is crucial here is: first, code that succeeds must be citations—and extremely exact citations at that.
 There is no room for syntax errors; second, that this iterability precedes the so-called subject (or machine) that is supposedly the source of the code; and third, and most importantly, an entire structure must be in place in order for a command to be executed.
 This structure is as institutional and political as it is machinic.”
 (Chun 2008, 322)

-The citational nature of code connects it to writing, community, natural language etc. (pull Hayles contrasting quote and critique it).
-Not that there is NO differences but they don't have all that power; I argue for a spectrum, continuum.
-(Also reference MacKenzie's social context Linux arg?)
+The citational nature of code connects it to writing, community, natural language etc. **pull Hayles contrasting quote and critique it** Not that there is NO differences but they don't have all that power; I argue for a spectrum, continuum. **Also reference MacKenzie's social context Linux arg?**

+**Both say no room for error, yet error creates space, break, poetics, the very paradigmatic possibility outside the interpellated DB Hayles describes**

+**both say (or imply) the code/materiality precedes the subject/subjectivity**

 ***Hayles:***
 >“Nor does code allow the infinite iterability and citation that Derrida associates with inscriptions, whereby any phrase, sentence, or paragraph can be lifted from one context and embedded in another.”
 (Hayles 2005, 48) _I don’t think I agree with this!!
 What about all of stack exchange and open source and versioning and OOO and a host of other things?
 Not to mention VARIABLES as iterable, lifted from and embedded into_